twkirkpatrick/README-Constructor/README.md

 <img src='images/terminal.png' alt='screenshot of command line application'>

+After answering the prompts, you will get a message in the terminal stating that your ```README has been successfully generated!``` <br>
+Once your file is generated, your README file should be sitting in the working directory!

 ## Contributions
 Any and all contributions to this project are welcome.
 Clone the repo down to your local machine, create a branch, commit changes to branch, push to github, and open a pull request!